AvogadroSG1/StackOverflowObsidianPlugin/README.md

   - Make changes to the synced article in Obsidian.
   - Use the command palette to select **"Save Article to {team}"**.
 - **Create New Articles**:
-  - With any Markdown file.
+  - With any Markdown file not already part of your SO4T team.
   - Use the command palette to select **"Save Article to {team}"**.
   - Your file will be converted into a SO4T Article and stored in the {team} directory.